sudarkoff/sudarkoff.github.com/content/posts/salted-salmon-recipe.md

 - bay leaf ad libitum

 ## Method
-Cut the remaining piece of fish in half, wash it and dry it with paper towels.
-Rub pieces of fish with salt.
-Sprinkle a little bit of salt and peppers onto the bottom of the pot, and lay one of the pieces flat on the bottom of pot.
-Take some peppers and press them into the fish, then sprinkle some salt onto it.
-Lay the other piece of fish right on top of the first one.
-Repeat the procedure with pepper and salt.
-You should use up all salt and pepper by this moment.
-Place a saucer or a small plate on top of the fish stack, and put some weight on it (half-gallon of water in some container will do just fine).
-Let the pot stand uncovered on the kitchen counter for half a day (room temperature) and then move it (still uncovered) to the fridge.
-In another 36 hours the fish is ready to be served and enjoyed with your favorite brand of Czech beer!
+1. Cut the pieces of salmon in half, wash them and dry with paper towels.
+2. Rub some salt into salmon.
+3. Sprinkle some salt and peppers on the bottom of the pot, and lay the first piece of salmon flat in the pot.
+Take some peppers and press them into the salmon, then sprinkle some salt as well.
+4. Place the remaining pieces on top of each other, repeating the procedure with pepper and salt.
+You should use up all the salt and pepper by the end.
+5. Place a saucer or a small plate on top of the salmon stack, and put some weight on it (half a gallon of water in a container will do just fine).
+6. Let the pot stand uncovered on the kitchen counter for half a day at room temperature and then move it still uncovered to the fridge.
+7. In another 36 hours the salmon is ready to be served and enjoyed with your favorite brand of Czech beer!